 Research has its own challenges for some residents; however, for others, writing the proposal, ethics application and especially the report adds a whole new layer of complexity and stress.
 We understand this.
 If you know this about yourself in advance, or learn it quickly when trying to write your own proposal, etc., please find help before you get too frustrated!
 Here are some resources you might find useful.

 Purdue Online Writing Lab: https://owl.english.purdue.edu/owl/resource/658/01/

 You may apply for additional funds before project completion from a number of different agencies.
 UBC also offers some cash awards for promising Scholar Projects.
 Please click here for more information.

 The Distributed Health Research Methods Course is an online course consisting of 13 modules of research topics.
 All residents will have access to this course so if you wish to learn more about specific research methods pertaining to your project, you are welcome to watch the videos and do the readings for the specific module in which you are interested.
-The site is currently hosted on EdX.
+The site is currently hosted on Canvas.

 To search previous resident project abstracts, please click here.